Cameron McConville: Early years

-McConville began his motor racing career at the age of eight racing go-karts in first local then national championships, culminating in several Victorian titles.
+McConville began his motor racing career at the age of eight, racing go-karts in first local then national championships, culminating in several Victorian titles.
 At the age of fifteen, he became the youngest ever holder of a CAMS racing licence with a brief foray into Formula Vee racing before moving onto the highly competitive Formula Ford racing category in 1991.
-In 1992 he was chosen to be the 'works' Van Diemen driver and he won the prestigious Motorcraft Formula Ford Driver to Europe Series beating future champions such as Craig Lowndes and Steven Richards.
+In 1992, he was chosen to be the 'works' Van Diemen driver and won the prestigious Motorcraft Formula Ford Driver to Europe Series, beating future champions such as Craig Lowndes and Steven Richards.

 This victory (he was the youngest ever winner of the series) drew national attention and a testing role with Dick Johnson's Shell Ultra-hi Racing.
 McConville impressed Johnson and was included in the driver line up for the 1992 Tooheys 1000 in the team's second Ford Sierra RS500.
 McConville easily qualified the car, but in the wet conditions that marred the race it was decided to let the more experienced pair of Terry Shiel and Greg Crick handle the driving of the tricky, but powerful, turbocharged car.

-His solid performance in practice at Bathurst meant he was invited back to DJR for the 1993 Tooheys 1000, where he paired with Paul Radisich in Shell team's second Ford EB Falcon V8.
+McConville's solid performance in practice at Bathurst meant he was invited back to DJR for the 1993 Tooheys 1000, where he paired with Paul Radisich in Shell team's second Ford EB Falcon V8.
 Unfortunately, whilst in third position, and under pressure from Tomas Mezera in the Holden Racing Team VP Commodore, McConville miscued going over Skyline, got the car sideways and clouted the wall, causing what turned out to be mostly cosmetic damage to the Falcon.
-However, the damage the #18 Shell car was done and Radisich/McConville would ultimately finish in 8th position, 10 laps behind the winning Larry Perkins/Gregg Hansford Commodore.
+However, the damage the #18 Shell car was done and Radisich/McConville would ultimately finish in eighth position, ten laps behind the winning Larry Perkins/Gregg Hansford Commodore.
 McConville's crash at Mount Panorama proved to be costly to his rising career.

-After several years of driving for lesser teams, his persistence finally paid off when he teamed up with prominent Melbourne businessman Tom Warwick to drive a Porsche 993 RSCS in the Australian GTP championship during the 1996 season.
+After several years of driving for lesser teams, McConville's persistence finally paid off when he teamed up with prominent Melbourne businessman Tom Warwick to drive a Porsche 993 RSCS in the Australian GTP championship during the 1996 season.
 He won the series in the last race of the year beating championship favourite Jim Richards.
-In 1997 he was chosen to replace Greg Murphy as the Audi Australia 'works' driver (largely due to his success the previous year) where he finished third in the Australian Super Touring Championship.
-In 1998 he was narrowly beaten to the championship by team owner Brad Jones in somewhat controversial circumstances.
+In 1997, he was chosen to replace Greg Murphy as the Audi Australia 'works' driver (largely due to his success the previous year) where he finished third in the Australian Super Touring Championship.
+In 1998, he was narrowly beaten to the championship by team owner Brad Jones in somewhat controversial circumstances.